-Thurston County's rich legacy of archaeological and historical cultural resources extends back thousands of years.
+Thurston County's rich legacy of ancient cultural and historical resources extends back thousands of years.
 The Coastal Salish people were the earliest to live in the area.
-These were the ancestors of the current Nisqually Tribe, Squaxin Island Tribe and Confederated Tribes of the Chehalis Reservation.
+These were the ancestors of the current Nisqually Tribe, Squaxin Island Tribe, and Confederated Tribes of the Chehalis Reservation.
 See Appendix A for a description of the first settlers of Thurston County.